sharvaribandal/AngloSDET-Test/README.md

 SDET Technical Test

 Please complete one of the following exercises.
 You are free to complete both the exercises.
+- We expect UI Test exercise to be in BDD framework, Please use Cucumber or Specflow to write Featurefiles and test.
+- We prefer UI test written in - Javascript/Typescript using Playwright/Selenium/WebdriverIo.
--  Please use any programming language you feel comfortable with.
+- But you can use other language if you are comfortable with.
 -  Once assessment is completed, please upload project to GitHub with instructions on how to run tests.
 You can make github repository as public and share link with us.